“Adrenal Fatigue”/HPA Axis Dysfunction: Key Supplements to Boost Your Energy and Stress Resilience

 How Does The HPA Axis Work?

-The Hypothalamic-Pituitary-Adrenal (HPA) axis is a complex network that orchestrates the body’s hormonal response to stress through a series of interactions and feedback mechanisms between the hypothalamus, pituitary gland, and adrenal glands.
+The Hypothalamic-Pituitary-Adrenal (HPA) axis is a network that manages how the body responds to stress by coordinating signals between the hypothalamus, pituitary gland, and adrenal glands.

 • Stress Causes Release of CRH from the Hypothalamus: The process begins when the hypothalamus perceives a stressor.
 In response, it secretes corticotropin-releasing hormone (CRH).